Trichoglossum hirsutum: Description

 The epithet hirsutum (Latin: 'hairy') refers to the fine hairs (setae) that cover the ascocarp.

 Similar species

-All Trichoglossum species appear similar in the field and can only be identified by microscopic examination.
+Many Trichoglossum species appear similar in the field and can only be identified by microscopic examination.
 Superficially similar species of Geoglossum lack setae and are not finely hirsute under a hand lens.
+Thuemenidium atropurpureum is usually more robust and can be slightly purplish.
+Microglossum species have non-black hues.
+Tolypocladium ophioglossoides can appear similar in age.

 Conservation

 In Europe the short-spored earthtongue is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.

+Edibility

+It is reported to be edible but is too tough to be of great interest.